esphome/esphome-docs/cookbook/lvgl.rst

                     id: lvgl_led
                     color: 0xFF0000

+Of note:

-A few notable things in this example: usage of a base object ``obj`` as a parent for the label (in order to center the label in the middle of it and emphasize it with shadows independently of the label's dimensions); usage of ``align_to`` to align it to the led vertically; changing the background color of the buttons in ``pressed`` state; using the ``key_code`` configuration option to send a different character to ``key_collector`` instead of the displayed symbol.
+- A base object ``obj`` is used as a parent for the label; this allows proper centering of the label as well as emphasizing it with shadows independently of the label's dimensions.
+- ``align_to`` is used to align the label to the ``led`` vertically.
+- Changing the background color of the buttons in ``pressed`` state.
+- Use of the ``key_code`` configuration to send a different character to ``key_collector`` instead of the displayed symbol.

 .. _lvgl-cook-idlescreen:

 Turn off screen when idle
 -------------------------

-LVGL has a notion of screen inactivity, i.e. how long did the user not interact with the screen.
+LVGL has a notion of screen inactivity -- in other words, the time since the last user interaction with the screen is tracked.
 This can be used to dim the display backlight or turn it off after a moment of inactivity (like a screen saver).
-Touching the screen counts as an activity and resets the inactivity counter (it's important to use the ``on_release`` trigger).
-With a template number you can make the timeout settable by the users.
+Every use of an input device (touchscreen, rotary encoder) counts as an activity and resets the inactivity counter.
+Note that it's important to use the ``on_release`` trigger to accomplish this task.
+With a template number you can make the timeout adjustable by the users.

 .. code-block:: yaml